bravono/results-summary-component/README.md

 ## Overview

-This is my second project challenge on Frontend Mentor.
+This is my second challenge on Frontend Mentor.

 ### The challenge